-- (i) A complaint was made to the Local Government Standards Panel, in which it was alleged that I contravened regulation 7(1)(b) of the Local Government (Rules of Conduct) Regulations 2007 when I published a series of Facebook posts relating to the CEO between 26 and 27 June 2018. - (ii) The Panel found that by behaving in this manner I made improper use of my office as Councillor with the intention of damaging the CEO thereby committing one breach of regulation 7(1)(b) of the Local Government (Rules of Conduct) Regulations 2007. - (iii) I accept that I should not have acted in such a manner towards the CEO and I apologise to the party concerned for having done so." - 3.
+- (i) A complaint was made to the Local Government Standards Panel, in which it was alleged that I contravened regulation 7(1)(b) of the Local Government (Rules of Conduct) Regulations 2007 when I published a Facebook post and comments relating to the CEO and Acting CEO on 2 June 2018. - (ii) The Panel found that by behaving in this manner I made improper use of my office as Councillor with the intention of damaging the CEO and Acting CEO thereby committing one breach of regulation 7(1)(b) of the Local Government (Rules of Conduct) Regulations 2007. - (iii) I accept that I should not have acted in such a manner towards the CEO and Acting CEO and I apologise to the parties concerned for having done so." - 3.
 If Cr Bell fails or is unable to comply with the requirements of paragraph 2 above he shall cause the following notice of public apology to be published in no less than 10 point print, as a one-column or two-column display advertisement in the first 10 pages of the Toodyay Herald newspaper.